IoT Protocols Overview And How To Choose The Best IoT Protocol

 LTE-M

-LTE-M eclipses other IoT protocols in terms of providing reliable worldwide connectivity, which makes it the perfect choice for a live status update for fleet tracking, remote location coverage, asset tracking, alarm panels, and POS (point-of-sale) devices.
+LTE-M eclipses other IoT protocols in terms of providing reliable worldwide connectivity, which makes it the perfect choice for a live status update for fleet tracking, IoT remote monitoring, asset tracking, alarm panels, and POS (point-of-sale) devices.
 In low-coverage remote locations where the LTE signal strength is low, the system can easily downgrade to 3G (WCDMA-Wideband code division multiple access) or 2G (GPS-General Packet Radio Service) to ensure connectivity.

+Using a cell-tower positioning system, LTE-M also provides cost-effective basic location tracking facilities to OEMs for their devices.
 A SIM, or Subscriber Identity Module chip, is embedded in the circuit board of every LTE-M device and the carrier keys are incorporated, which makes it one of the most secure IoT protocols out there as the keys cannot be altered without having physical access.

 However, as a subscription to any of the cellular carriers is mandatory for SIMs to operate, the associated costs tend to be ongoing.
+The latest release, 14, offers a data rate extended up to 4Mbps, providing enhanced mobility and reliability for the network.

 LoRaWAN